Volkswagen Iltis: History

 The vehicle, developed by Audi, featured a variation of the Munga's platform with newly modified suspension components, a four-wheel-drive system based around components from the Audi 100, and a 1.7 litre four-cylinder Volkswagen engine producing 75 PS.
 The design of this four-wheel drive system provided the basis for Audi's quattro system, which debuted four years later, in 1980, on the original Audi Quattro.
-Earlier that year, Freddy Kottulinsky and Gerd Löffelmann had won the Paris-Dakar Rally in an Audi-prepared Iltis.

-The Iltis, as VW was now calling it, passed the German government's tests with ease, and was chosen over the equally competent but more expensive Mercedes-Benz G-Wagen.
-Production began in the summer of 1978 and the first 200 units were delivered in November; by late 1979 approximately 2,000 units had been delivered with 310 units sent to the Luftwaffe and 20 sent to the German Navy.
-Although most of the units produced were four-doored with open tops, ambulance, anti-tank, artillery survey, command and field communications units with varying body styles were produced in small numbers.
+The Iltis, as VW was now calling it, passed the German government's tests with ease, and was chosen over the equally competent but more expensive Puch G / Mercedes-Benz G-Wagen.
+Production began in the summer of 1978 and the first 200 vehicles were delivered in November; by late 1979 approximately 2,000 had been delivered, with 310 vehicles sent to the Luftwaffe (the West German air force) and 20 sent to the West German navy, the Bundesmarine.
+Most of the vehicles produced were four-doored with open tops; ambulance and other vehicles for use in anti-tank, artillery survey, command and field communications roles with varying body styles were produced in small numbers.

-A civilian model was also offered, mostly in Germany.
+A civilian model was also offered, mostly in West Germany.
 It was first shown at the 1979 Geneva Motor Show and entered production soon thereafter, originally only with a utilitarian soft top.
+In 1980 Freddy Kottulinsky and Gerd Löffelmann won the Paris-Dakar Rally in an Audi-prepared Iltis.
 The civilian Iltis found even fewer takers than the 181 had, largely due to price and its utilitarian nature.